oloapinivad/ECmean4/docs/sphinx/source/intro.rst

     - 164s
     - 116s

 .. note ::
 	So far we cannot exploit completely dask in the xarray version due to previous existence of the multiprocessing library which is partially conflicting.
-  This issue will be addressed in future release, but so far dask scheduler is thus set to synchronous with ``dask.config.set(scheduler="synchronous")``
+  This issue will be addressed in future release, but so far dask scheduler is thus set to synchronous with ``dask.config.set(scheduler="synchronous")``.